allainclair/disc-shm/doc/docs/aula8.md

 confusing?
 When our home technology behaves in an uninterpretable fashion we can become confused, frustrated, and even angry—all strong negative emotions.
-When there is understanding it can lead to a feeling of control, of mastery, and of satisfaction or even pride—all strong positive emotions.
-Cognition and emotion are tightly intertwined, which means that the designers must design with both in mind.
+When there is understanding it can lead to a feeling of control, of mastery, and of satisfaction or even pride—all strong positive emotions. **Cognition and emotion are tightly intertwined**, which means that the designers must design with both in mind.

 When we interact with a product, we need to figure out how to work it.
 This means discovering what it does, how it works, and what operations are possible: